Father and Son – The Relationship Between Jesus And God

 (Matthew 23:9) – And call no man your father upon the earth: for one is your Father, which is in heaven.

 (John 20:17) – I ascend unto my Father, and your Father; and to my God, and your God.

 Given the statements made by Jesus as being true in what possible manner would Mary, the Apostles and Jesus all have the same Father?
 They certainly did not have the same fleshly (biological) father.
 The outpouring of the Holy Ghost had not yet taken place when these statements were made (Acts 2:1-17) therefore the indwelling of the Holy Ghost (God’s Spirit) did not reside in each of them (outside of Jesus).
-After considering the many scriptures which Jesus references God as his Father, we can conclude, they all had the same Father (being God), spiritual in nature especially his relationship with man.
+After considering the many scriptures which Jesus references God as his Father, we can conclude, they all had the same Father (being God), who is spiritual in nature and in his relationship with man.